Highlights from the Ratings and Financial Report for Butterfly Network Inc. (BFLY)

 Many brokerage firms have already submitted their reports for BFLY stocks, with Cowen repeating the rating for BFLY by listing it as a “Outperform.”
 The predicted price for BFLY in the upcoming period, according to Cowen is $20 based on the research report published on June 21st of the current year 2021.

-Volatility was left at 5.89%, however, over the last 30 days, the volatility rate increased by 6.82%, as shares sank -6.25% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +2.45% upper at present.
+Volatility was left at 5.38%, however, over the last 30 days, the volatility rate increased by 6.66%, as shares surge +2.29% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -15.39% lower at present.

 Insider Trading